danmar/cppcheck/tools/bisect/README.md

 `hash-good` the latest known good commit hash or tag<br/>
 `hash-bad` the earliest known bad commit hash or tag<br/>
-`cppcheck-options` the options for the Cppcheck invokatio<br/>
+`cppcheck-options` the options for the Cppcheck invocation<br/>
-`expected` (optional) a string that is expected in the output.
-Will be used instead of the exitcode
+`expected` (optional) a string that is expected in the output; when provided it will be used instead of the exitcode

-If possible use `main` as the function to test stuff with since it won't emit an `unusedFunction` warning.
+If possible use `main` as the function to test with, since it won't emit an `unusedFunction` warning.

 ## Bisecting result regressions